License Renewal Resource Center

 Step 6: Renew your license online with the LLR

-Once you have completed your requirements, renew your license online with LLR.
+Beginning May 1, once you have completed your 2018 renewal requirements, renew your license online with LLR.

 Please note: CTAR does not have access to your renewal password, licensure records, or CE exemption status.
 You can find that information and more here.